kirakirakira/urban-pancake/README.md

 1. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application.
 1. Create 3 or more unit tests for your application.
 1. Create an additional class which inherits one or more properties from its parent.
 (Used an interface)
-1. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program. (`ShowPeople` and `PeopleRepository`)
+1. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.